sourcegraph/sourcegraph-public-snapshot/Godeps/_workspace/src/sourcegraph.com/sourcegraph/srclib/README.md

 ## srclib binary release process

-`srclib` uses [equinox.io](https://equinox.io/) to maintain and update binary versions.
 Contributors with deploy privileges can update the official binaries via these instructions:

 1. `go install github.com/laxer/goxc`
 1. Ensure you have the AWS credentials set so that the AWS CLI (`aws`) can write to the `srclib-release` S3 bucket.